LeaKaftan/leakaftan/content/research/index.md

 "Lip Service to Liberal Democracy in Western Europe?", _European Political Science Review_

-"The Democracy I Like?", together with Theresa Gessler, forthcoming in _Government \& Opposition_
+"The Democracy I Like?", together with Theresa Gessler, _Government \& Opposition_

-"Party Competition over Democracy", accepted for publication with _Politics and Governance_
+"Party Competition over Democracy", forthcoming with _Politics and Governance_

 ### Current working papers